Embracing Off-the-Grid Samples: Numerical Experiments

-The first two cases ($m = \lfloor\frac{N}{.5}\rfloor,\lfloor\frac{N}{.75}\rfloor$) correspond to oversampling and illustrate the results from Section \ref{1D}, where attenuation of the input noise level is achieved.
+The first two cases ($m = \lfloor\frac{N}{.5}\rfloor,\lfloor\frac{N}{.75}\rfloor$) correspond to oversampling and illustrate the results from Section \ref{1D} (and Theorem \ref{CS}), where attenuation of the input noise level is achieved.
 Surprisingly, these experiments demonstrate that nonuniform undersampling also allows for denoising.
-This is seen in Figure \ref{fig:noise}, where the values $m = \lfloor\frac{N}{1.25}\rfloor,\lfloor\frac{N}{1.5}\rfloor,\cdots,\lfloor\frac{N}{2.75}\rfloor$ output an average relative reconstruction error smaller than the input measurement noise level.
-Thus, when nonuniform samples are not heavily undersampled, the negative effects of random noise can be reduced.
+This is seen in Figure \ref{fig:noise}, where the values $m = \lfloor\frac{N}{1.25}\rfloor,\lfloor\frac{N}{1.5}\rfloor,\cdots,\lfloor\frac{N}{3.5}\rfloor$ correspond to sub-Nyquist rates and output an average relative reconstruction error smaller than the input measurement noise level.
+Thus, when nonuniform samples are not severely undersampled, the negative effects of random noise can be reduced.